In this article we cover-

 If the customer has already used the store credit they've received on the order that you issued a refund on, the reward amount will be deducted according to the updated amount of the purchase after the refund was made, and to the conditions on your workflow.

 In addition, customers that used their reward on the order that was refunded will be also tagged with a Shopify tag as 'Fraud'.
 The fraud tag will allow you to find customers who have potentially used the rewards to commit fraud, and then you can decide if you'd like to exclude these customers from receiving future rewards.

 To exclude customers with the Fraud tag from receiving rewards, simply add a tag condition to your workflow -

-Pro Tip- If you'd like to reduce the chances of customers using store credit they've received on refunded orders, you can choose to create 'delayed rewards'.
+Pro Tip- If you'd like to reduce the chances of customers using store credit they've received on refunded orders, you can choose to create delayed rewards.

 With this option, you can make sure the reward is sent only after the period of time in which the customer can request a refund for their item.
 If the order is refunded during this time, the reward will not be sent out, thus avoiding the possibility of customers using rewards they've received for refunded orders.

-Make sure the delayed reward action comes before any other action you have in your workflow, and make sure to add it to each tier!
+Note: Please make sure the delayed reward action comes before any other action you have in your workflow, and make sure to add it to each tier!